-Figure 2-12: Creating a custom company list from a range of existing cell entries.
+- 1. Choose File⇔Options⇔Advanced or press Alt+FIA and then click the Edit Custom Lists button in the General section to open the Options dialog box (as shown in Figure 2-13). - If you've already gone to the time and trouble of typing the custom list in a range of cells, go to Step 2.
+If you haven't yet typed the series in an open worksheet, go to Step 5. - 2.
+Click inside the Import List from Cells text box and then click the Collapse Dialog Box button (the one with the picture of the tiny grid to the right of the Import List from Cells text box) so that you can see your list and drag through the range of cells to select them (see Chapter 3 for details).

-- 2. Click inside the Import List from Cells text box and click the Minimize Dialog Box button (the one with the picture of the tiny grid to the right of the Import List from Cells text box) so that you can see your list and drag through the range of cells to select them (see Chapter 3 for details). - 3.
-After selecting the cells in the worksheet, click the Maximize Dialog box button.
+3. After selecting the cells in the worksheet, click the Expand Dialog Box button.

-This button automatically replaces the Minimize Dialog box button to the right of the Import List from Cells text box.
+This button automatically replaces the Collapse Dialog Box button.